jlucktay/terratest/examples/terraform-azure-example/README.md

 Check out [test/terraform_azure_example_test.go](/test/terraform_azure_example_test.go) to see how you can write automated tests for this module.

-Note that the resources deployed in this module doesn't actually do anything; RGs are mainly abstract containers for holding other resources, for organisation and compliance purposes.
+Note that the resource deployed in this module doesn't actually do anything; RGs are mainly abstract containers for holding other resources, for organisation and compliance purposes.
 For slightly more complicated, real-world examples of Terraform modules, see [terraform-http-example](/examples/terraform-http-example) and [terraform-ssh-example](/examples/terraform-ssh-example).